top of page

 Tenryuzanji

-Years later, in 2008, the monk Seiun travels to Sri Lanka, where he receives ordination from the Grand Master, Ven.
+Years later, in 2008, the monk Seiun travelled to Sri Lanka, where he received ordination from the Grand Master, Ven.
 Akmimana Dhammapala Maha Thero, following the platform of Vinaya Theravada.
-In 2015, he establishes the buddhist temple Tenryuzanji in Cinte Tesino (TN), of which he is the spiritual guide and abbot.
-Additionally, he takes part in interfaith tables in Trento, Rovereto, and Bolzano.
+In 2015, he established the buddhist temple Tenryuzanji in Cinte Tesino (TN), of which he is the spiritual guide and abbot.
+Furthermore, he takes part in interfaith tables in Trento, Rovereto, and Bolzano.

 Ven.
-Seiun effectively identifies with the figure of the sohei, the warrior monk, reconciling both the teachings of martial arts and those of Buddhist religious philosophy as his practice.
+Seiun identifies himself with the figure of the sohei, the warrior monk, combining in his practice the teachings of martial arts and the Buddhist religious philosophy.

 bottom of page